gildor2/UEViewer/readme.txt

 25.05.2009
 - exporter improvements
-  - correct exporting skeletal meshes with unregistered materials (both psk and md5mesh)
+  - correct exporting of skeletal meshes with unregistered materials (both psk and md5mesh)
-  - correct handling of duplicate skeletal mesh bone names (md5mesh only)
+  - correct handling of duplicates of skeletal mesh bone names (md5mesh only)
   - when exporting 2 objects with the same name index suffix (_2, _3 etc) will be appended to the filename